keyranova/stickytoolbar/README.md

 Have a large amount of content in your wysiwyg editor and hate having to scroll up to use the toolbar buttons?
 This is trying to solve that.

+### Versions:
+- latest version if for TinyMCE 5
+- version 1.2.0 is form TinyMCE < 5

 ### Options:
 - sticky_offset: By default the toolbar sticks to the top of the viewport, increase this number so the toolbar can stick below any fixed elements such as a header.